Sunbaker

 Sunbaker is a 1937 black-and-white photograph by Australian modernist photographer Max Dupain.
 It depicts the head and shoulders of a man lying on a beach in New South Wales, taken from a low angle.
-The iconic photograph has been described as "quintessentially Australian", a "sort of icon of the Australian way of life", and "arguably the most widely recognised of all Australian photographs."
+The photograph has been described as "quintessentially Australian", a "sort of icon of the Australian way of life", and "arguably the most widely recognised of all Australian photographs."

 Composition

 It was a simple affair.
 We were camping down the south coast and one of my friends leapt out of the surf and slammed down onto the beach to have a sunbake – marvellous.
 We made the image and it's been around, I suppose as a sort of icon of the Australian way of life.